-2. Get out the old home videos.
-Yes, you may get emotional, but it also might be comforting to see your loved one up on the TV screen.
-Again, it’s a great opportunity for storytelling and reminiscing.
+2. Get out the old home videos: Yes, you may get emotional, but it’s also comforting to see your loved one up on the TV screen.
+Again, this is a great opportunity for storytelling and reminiscing.
 If your anything like me you may also end up in stitches over the ridiculous outfit you wore to Thanksgiving in ’01.

-4. Create a special place for people to write down memories.
-Put out a marker and paper or plain wooden ornaments.
+4. Create a special place for people to write down memories: Put out a marker and paper or write memories on plain wooden ornaments.
 Friends and family can hang the ornaments or leave the memories in an old stocking or empty gift box.
 When everyone is gathered together, read the memories aloud.

-6. When you see a gift your loved one would have liked, go ahead and buy it.
+6. Buy a gift: When you see a gift your loved one would have liked, go ahead and buy it.
 Donate it to a charity or give it to someone as a gift.